Snowflake Pros and Cons

 The cons of Snowflake data warehouse

 The sky’s the limit, right?
-No matter how great a solution is, there are always some weaknesses that may be critical to customers who are considering certain technology as a part of their stack.
+No matter how great a solution is, there are always some weaknesses that may be critical to customers considering certain technologies as a part of their stack.
 Snowflake is no exception.

-Snowflake was initially designed in the cloud and for the cloud only.
-Up until recently, all components of Snowflake’s service for both compute needs and persistent storage of data have run only in public cloud infrastructures.
-This means that there have been no opportunities for users to deploy Snowflake on private cloud infrastructures (on-premises or hosted).
-However, in 2022, Snowflake started expanding to on-premises storage, which is good news for users who don’t choose the cloud due to security concerns.
+Snowflake was designed in the cloud and for the cloud only.
+All components of Snowflake’s service for computing needs and persistent data storage run only in public or private cloud infrastructures.
+This means that users cannot deploy Snowflake on local servers, to be managed in-house.

 Relatively small community